Skip to content

 In January 2011, the track announced a new entitlement sponsorship with Lucas Oil Products and is now named Lucas Oil Indianapolis Raceway Park.
 Lucas Oil Indianapolis Raceway Park reached another milestone in 2014 by celebrating the 60th Anniversary of the U.S. Nationals as well as the 60th anniversary of the facility in 2021.
 In 2024, Lucas Oil Products signed a new long-term naming rights deals to keep IRP as Lucas Oil Indianapolis Raceway Park.

-Lucas Oil Indianapolis Raceway Park began a multi-phase redevelopment project targeted on replacing and building new infrastructure to improve the stakeholders experiences while at America's Great Race Place.
+Lucas Oil Indianapolis Raceway Park completed the first phase of a multi-phase renovation project targeted on replacing and building new infrastructure to improve the stakeholders experiences while at America's Great Race Place.
 The first phase of the project started with the demolition of the existing Wally Parks Tower that will be replaced with a more modern tower in it's place.
-The New Wally Parks Tower is expected to be open in time for the 71st Annual Cornwell Quality Tools NHRA U.S. Nationals in 2025!
+The New Wally Parks Tower opened in time for the 71st Cornwell Quality Tools NHRA U.S. Nationals!